nautobot/nautobot/nautobot/docs/models/extras/role.md

 ### Table field

 If you wish for a table to include a `role` column, your table must inherit from `nautobot.extras.tables.RoleTableMixin`.
 This includes a `ColorColumn` with the header `role` on the table.

-## Role object integrations

-To fully integrate a model to include a `role` field, assert the following:

-### Model

-- The model must inherit from either `nautobot.extras.models.roles.RoleModelMixin` or `nautobot.extras.models.roles.RoleRequiredRoleModelMixin`

-### Forms

-- Generic model forms will automatically include a `RoleField`
-- CSV model import forms must inherit from `nautobot.extras.forms.RoleModelCSVFormMixin`
-- Bulk edit model forms must inherit from `nautobot.extras.forms.RoleModelBulkEditFormMixin`
-- Filter forms must inherit from `nautobot.extras.forms.RoleModelFilterFormMixin`

-### Filters

-- Filtersets for your model must inherit from either `nautobot.extras.filters.RoleModelFilterSetMixin`

-### Serializers

-- Serializers for your model must inherit from `nautobot.extras.api.serializers.RoleModelSerializerMixin` or `nautobot.extras.api.serializers.RoleRequiredRoleModelSerializerMixin`

-### Tables

-- The table class for your model must inherit from `nautobot.extras.tables.RoleTableMixin`